Giuseppe Porcaro: Career at the European Youth Forum

-Giuseppe Porcaro served the European Youth Forum in different positions, as volunteer, as employee, and as elected Secretary General.
+Porcaro served the European Youth Forum in different positions, as volunteer, as employee, and as elected Secretary General.
 European Youth Forum, the platform of youth organisations in Europe, representing more than 100 national youth councils and international non-governmental youth organisations, and bringing together tens of millions of young people from all over Europe.
 The Youth Forum works to empower young people to participate actively in society and strives for youth rights in international institutions such as the European Union, the Council of Europe and the United Nations.

 As volunteer, he represented the World Organisation of the Scout Movement, as a delegate, between 2003 and 2006 and as an elected member of the Council of Europe Affairs Commission.
 In July 2007, he was recruited as part of the secretariat as United Nations and Global Youth Affairs Coordinator, which he served until he was elected as Secretary General in April 2009.

-As Secretary General of the Youth Forum, Giuseppe Porcaro led a team of more than 30 staff, and worked alongside two different Presidents, for two consecutive terms, until the end of May 2014.
+As Secretary General of the Youth Forum, Porcaro led a team of more than 30 staff, and worked alongside two different Presidents, for two consecutive terms, until the end of May 2014.

-During his tenure, the Youth Forum achieved several political successes, such as the release of the European Quality Charter on Internships and Apprenticeships, a major action on youth employment, which included the participation of Giuseppe Porcaro to a special summit of the Heads of State of the EU.
-Giuseppe Porcaro launched the League of Young Voters in Europe, a campaign and an organisation to engage young people in the elections, and he also launched the annual Political Festival of the Forum, the YO!Fest, combining politics with music and arts.
+During his tenure, the Youth Forum achieved several political successes, such as the release of the European Quality Charter on Internships and Apprenticeships, a major action on youth employment, which included the participation of Porcaro to a special summit of the Heads of State of the EU.
+Porcaro launched the League of Young Voters in Europe, a campaign and an organisation to engage young people in the elections, and he also launched the annual Political Festival of the Forum, the YO!Fest, combining politics with music and arts.

-During his two terms, Giuseppe Porcaro organised big events of the Youth Forum in several cities all over Europe, such as Kiev, Brussels, Braga, Ljubljana, Torino, and attended conferences, meetings and other activities in more than 40 countries in 4 different continents.
+During his two terms, Porcaro organised big events of the Youth Forum in several cities all over Europe, such as Kiev, Brussels, Braga, Ljubljana, Torino, and attended conferences, meetings and other activities in more than 40 countries in 4 different continents.